10 local marketing ideas for connecting with customers in your city

 1. Develop a business referral network in your local community

 A referral network — where you send customers to businesses and they send them to you — is mutually beneficial.
-For example, real estate agents often rely on referrals from people within the community, while they refer other businesses for lawn care, home insurance and remodelling.
+For example, real estate agents often rely on referrals from people within the community, while they refer other businesses for lawn care, home insurance and remodeling.
 The industries often overlap and both parties benefit from the referral.

 Whenever you’re out networking in the community, ignite your local marketing ideas by collecting business cards from people and saving them for potential recommendations.
 When these businesses see that you’re sending them customers, they will keep your brand in mind for future promotions as well.

 2. Create a customer referral program

-Referrals don’t just happen between businesses.
+Referrals don’t only happen between businesses.
 Word-of-mouth marketing is a powerful driver of new customers to local businesses.
-Encourage customers to refer their friends by offering discounts and other rewards.
-This turns your top fans into brand ambassadors, lead generators and referral sources.
+Encourage customers to refer their friends by offering discounts and other rewards for referrals.
+This practice turns your top fans into brand ambassadors, lead generators and referral sources.

 Make sure you track word-of-mouth efforts and where the referrals come from, so you can see the customers who have the biggest impact on your brand.

 Related: Tips for converting leads into paying customers

 If you want to become a well-known resource in your community, identify what value you can provide to local business owners or residents and host a free local event sharing your information.